swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 In this chapter, you will learn how to:

 1. Create a self-hosted runner Docker container image
-2. Publish the containerized runner image to the container registry
+2. Publish the runner image to the container registry and deploy it
 3. Configure the CI/CD to start the containerized runner on Kubernetes
 4. Start the training of the model from your CI/CD pipeline on a specialized pod on the Kubernetes cluster